Google Algorithm Update: What to Know About the Page Experience Update for Desktop

-If you’re interested in learning more about specific Core Web Vitals and how they factor into your page experience score, our friends over at ContentKing have put together an in-depth guide (opens in a new tab) on all things Core Web Vitals.
+If you’re interested in learning more about specific Core Web Vitals and how they factor into your page experience score, our friends over at ContentKing have put together an on all things Core Web Vitals.

 How you can monitor the impact on your site